imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Before a full-fledged support for exploring various circumstances and their impact on the execution of a given OPCODE, we can provide a simplified probe of the topic.

 In this approach, we will generate programs same as in "Simplest valid program" approach, but:
 - prepend and/or append a sequence of fixed arbitrary bytecodes, to put the analyzed OPCODE in the "middle" of the program, and/or
-  - multiply the OPCODE with its stack management companions.
+- multiply the OPCODE with its stack management companions

 Such programs can then be used for initial exploration of the impact of bytecode surrounding the OPCODE in question.